 Slopes of Fruska Gora and Sremski Karlovci are significant places for Serbia’s history, culture and national heritage.
-For number of visitors of Serbia these places are „a must“, and there is a firm reason for each of them.
+For the number of visitors to Serbia these places are „a must“, and there is a firm reason for each of them.
 For some, it’s a place of spirituality, thanks to eighteen living monasteries.
 Others see it as a region of wine with more than 60 wineries.
-While for the others, it`s just a place of beautiful nature in National park of Fruska Gora.
+For nature lovers, it`s a place of beautiful nature in National Park of Fruska Gora.
 The Town of Sremski Karlovci combines all of it: history, religion, wine and beauty.

-#YourSerbiaHost will pick you up from your hotel or other address in Belgrade (or Novi Sad) in the morning hours.
-After less than an hour drive we reach our first stop, monastery Krusedol.
-The XVI century monastery is considered for the most beautiful and most important monastery of Fruska Gora.
-It was seat of the Diocese of Srem, which was later transferred to Sremski Karlovci.
-Relics of members of holly family Brankovic are placed inside of the church and many important people are buried there as well, such as two Serbian patriarchs and King Milan Obrenovic.
+#YourSerbiaHost will pick you up from your hotel or other address in Belgrade (or Novi Sad) in the morning hours (usual pickup time 10am).
+After less than hour’s drive you’ll reach your first stop, monastery Krusedol.
+The XVI century monastery is considered to be the most beautiful and most important monastery of Fruska Gora.
+Here you’ll get the historic context of the area, but you’ll also have an opportunity to see “a wall which is older than the US”, as referred to by one of the monks.

 - Please respect social distancing rules all the time (at least 1m, or 2m when possible)